TheBodger/MagicMirrorConfig/README.md

     This config includes the MMM-History module.
 To install it go to https://github.com/cowboysdude/MMM-History and follow the instructions
   </li>
  <li>
-Included in this download is a script to revert the config to a backup copy taken when the setup command is run
+Included in this package is a script to revert the config to a backup copy taken when the setup command was run
   </li>
   <li>
-to revert to the saved config, use these commands which assume that the initial installation directory is the default.
+To revert to the saved previous config, use these commands.
   </li>
  </ul>